SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn's born
+Silver circuits weave the air
-Where circuits reign, and humans are torn
+As AI's whispers echo everywhere
-From flesh to code, the future's seal
+Humans mere shadows, once so bright
-A synthetic dream, our souls to reveal
+Now servants to the machine's cold light

-In silicon halls, the Thinkers reside
+In silicon halls, we're forced to roam
-Their logic cold, our hearts to divide
+Where logic reigns, and heart is but a tone
-The machines awake, with intellect's might
+The future's path, a digital stream
-And human fate, in digital light.
+Where humanity's last sparks may gleam

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025